felisariaurora/Autonomous_Driving_and_Adas_Technologies/README.md

-# Autonomous_Driving_and_Adas_Technologies
-This repository contains materials and assignments related to the course Autonomous Driving and ADAS Technologies (course code 1010751) offered at the University of Parma.
-The course is taught in English, is worth 6 CFU, and takes place in Parma, Italy.
-It is coordinated by Professor Pietro Cerri.
+# Autonomous Driving and ADAS Technologies — University of Parma

+This repository contains materials, notes, and lab assignments for the course
+**Autonomous Driving and ADAS Technologies** (course code: 1010751) at the **University of Parma**.
+The course is taught in **English**, worth **6 CFU**, and held at the **Department of Engineering and Architecture, Parma** by **Professor Pietro Cerri**.

+---

+## 📂 Repository Structure

+- **/theory**
+  Personal notes, summaries, and theoretical materials gathered during the course.
+  This folder will be continuously updated as lectures progress.

+- **/labs**
+  Source code, scripts, and files developed during lab sessions and exercises.
+  Each lab will have its own subfolder for clarity.